grafana/mimir/docs/configuration/arguments.md

 ---
-title: "Cortex Arguments"
+title: "Mimir arguments"
-linkTitle: "Cortex Arguments Explained"
+linkTitle: "Mimir arguments explained"
 weight: 2
 slug: arguments
 ---

-## General Notes
+## General notes

-Cortex has evolved over several years, and the command-line options sometimes reflect this heritage.
+Mimir has evolved over several years, and the command-line options sometimes reflect this heritage.
 In some cases the default value for options is not the recommended value, and in some cases names do not reflect the true meaning.
 We do intend to clean this up, but it requires a lot of care to avoid breaking existing installations.
 In the meantime we regret the inconvenience.

 Duration arguments should be specified with a unit like `5s` or `3h`.
 Valid time units are "ms", "s", "m", "h".

-**Warning: some of the following config options apply only to chunks storage, which has been deprecated.
-You're encouraged to use the [blocks storage](../blocks-storage/_index.md).**

 ## Querier